DoD-Platform-One/template/README.md

 ### Add TLS Certificates

-The `base/configmap.yaml` is setup to use the domain `bigbang.dev` by default.
-(Which results in sites that look like this: `https://*.bigbang.dev`) A demo TLS wildcard certificate is provided in `base/bigbang-dev-cert.yaml` to use.
+The `base/configmap.yaml` is setup to use the domain `dev.bigbang.mil` by default.
+(Which results in sites that look like this: `https://*.dev.bigbang.mil`) A demo TLS wildcard certificate is provided in `base/bigbang-dev-cert.yaml` to use.

 #### Important Security Note